RoadoneP/ML-DL/CS231n/README.md

 | assignment_1 | Two_layer_net, Features | 2021-07-13 | :white_check_mark: |
 | assignment_2 |                         |            |                    |

-any questions please email to :m: a01152a@gmail.com explanation here :link: [RoadoneP Velog](https://velog.io/@a01152a) :smile:
+Any questions please email to :m: a01152a@gmail.com

+Explanation here :link: [RoadoneP Velog](https://velog.io/@a01152a) :smile: